 Workshops for Students

-Pride for Youth’s renowned Community Education program reached over 8,500 students in middle schools, high schools and colleges across Long Island and Queens in 2015.
-Workshops such as “Understanding Homophobia” and “Understanding Transphobia” can be tailored to fit the needs of your students.
+PFY’s renowned Community Education program reached over 9,000 students in middle schools, high schools and colleges across Long Island and Queens in 2018.
 Classes book quickly, so call early to schedule.

 This workshop raises awareness regarding what lesbian, gay, and bisexual students face both in and outside of school.
 It encourages students to examine their own feelings and opens dialogue to increase sensitivity and reduce bias.

-This presentation helps to raise understanding and awareness surrounding the topics of transphobia, gender identity, and sexual orientation, and what it means to be transgender.
+This workshop helps to raise understanding and awareness surrounding the topics of gender identity, gender expression, and Transphobia and what it means to be an ally to the transgender community.

 Designed for students who are members of Gay/Straight Alliances (GSAs).
 Through lecture, open discussion and role-playing, students examine their own viewpoints and develop improved skills for responding to anti-LGBTQ bias in their schools and communities